Cleveland Anxiety & Panic Therapy

-Describes the components of anxiety that are treated with therapy at the San Mateo CBT Clinic.
-This can help people identify it they or a family member are struggling with an anxiety disorder such as: Obsessive-Compulsive Disorder (OCD), panic disorder, phobia, Generalized Anxiety Disorder (GAD), social anxiety disorder/social phobia, agorophobia, emetophobia (fear of vomiting), illness anxiety disorder, trichotillomania (hair pulling), & excoriation (skin-picking).
+Describes the components of anxiety that are treated with therapy at the OCD & Anxiety Center of Cleveland.
+This can help people identify it they or a family member are struggling with an anxiety disorder such as: Obsessive-Compulsive Disorder (OCD), panic disorder, phobia, Generalized Anxiety Disorder (GAD), social anxiety disorder/social phobia, agoraphobia, emetophobia (fear of vomiting), illness anxiety disorder, trichotillomania (hair pulling), & excoriation (skin-picking).

 Do I have an anxiety disorder?
 Does my Child?